-To address this concern, in this section, we show that the invariance result still holds, even if the full support assumption is replaced with a new, weaker condition.
+We have shown that if the state transition function has full support, Assumption 1 holds so that the folk theorem obtains.
+However, as noted earlier, the full support assumption is demanding, and rules out many possible applications.
+To address this concern, in this section, we show that Assumption 1 still holds even if the full support assumption is replaced with a new, weaker condition.
 Specifically, we show that the feasible payoff set is invariant if the game is uniformly connected, and the minimax payoff is invariant if the game is robustly connected.
-Both uniform connectedness and robust connectedness are about how the support of the posterior belief evolves over time, and they are satisfied in many economic applications, including the examples mentioned above.
+Both uniform connectedness and robust connectedness are about how the support of the posterior belief evolves over time, and they are satisfied in many economic applications.

-5.1 Uniform Connectedness
+5.1 Uniform Connectedness and Feasible Payoffs

-5.1.1 Brief Description of Uniform Connectedness
+5.1.1 Weakly Communicating States